How-To Guide

 Quick answer

-Create a Telegram bot with BotFather, put the token in the exact Hermes profile that runs the gateway, allowlist one user, start or restart the gateway, and test a private DM before groups or forum topics, then prove topic delivery with the exact chat ID plus message_thread_id.
-Then add group permissions, topic IDs, voice notes, cron delivery, and cost controls one at a time.
-If you do not want to manage gateway uptime, Docker/VPS restarts, and provider credits, use FlyHermes.
+Create a Telegram bot with BotFather, put the token in the exact Hermes profile that runs the gateway, allowlist one user, start or restart the gateway, and test a private DM before groups or forum topics.
+For forum topics, prove delivery with the exact chat ID plus message_thread_id.
+For multiple projects or agents, prefer separate Hermes profiles and usually separate Telegram bots.
+If you do not want to manage gateway uptime, Docker/VPS restarts, provider credits, topic routing, and bot-token operations, use FlyHermes.

 Use this page as the short implementation checklist for Telegram.
 For why Telegram is useful, start with the Telegram integration overview; for deeper debugging and hosting trade-offs, use the full Telegram setup article.